Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has combined with its opponent to score more than 227.5 points in 51 of 82 games this season.
+- Los Angeles has combined with its opponents to score more than 227.5 points in 51 of 82 games this season.

-- Los Angeles' games this year have had a 233.8-point total on average, 6.3 more points than this matchup's over/under.
+- Los Angeles' average game total this season has been 233.8, 6.3 more points than this matchup's over/under.

-- The Lakers have come away with 23 wins in the 51 contests they have been listed as the underdogs in this season.
+- The Lakers have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.

-- Los Angeles has a record of 9-18, a 33.3% win rate, when it is set as the underdog by +155 or more by bookmakers this season.
+- This season, Los Angeles has won two of its 15 games, or 13.3%, when it is the underdog by at least +220 on the moneyline.

-- The moneyline set for this matchup implies Los Angeles has a 39.2% chance of coming away with a victory in the contest.
+- Los Angeles has an implied victory probability of 31.2% according to the moneyline set for this matchup.

 Lakers vs Warriors Additional Info